 What should I expect during sessions?

-MBT therapy, like all psychological therapies, is most successful when there is a strong commitment to the therapeutic process.
-Your readiness and motivation for change are vital factors associated with a good outcome.
 Some of the ingredients that I will bring to our work are curiosity, empathy and a capacity to listen well and deeply.
-I will articulate and share with you my observations in a sensitive and thoughtful manner.
-Also, I will introduce you to new psychological ideas and perspectives, which are aimed at enhancing your self-awareness and understanding.
+I will also introduce you to new psychological ideas and perspectives, which are aimed at enhancing your self-awareness and understanding.

 What if therapy makes me feel worse?

-If you are struggling with emotional instability, emotional regulation difficulties or EUPD/BPD traits, please contact me via my website to arrange an initial consultation, where we can talk and think together about the most suitable way forward for you.
+If you are struggling with emotional instability and emotional regulation difficulties, please contact me to arrange an initial consultation, where we can talk and think together about the most suitable way forward for you.
 I am looking forward to hearing from you.